 — Matt Hisamoto (@matthisamoto) April 23, 2014

-“Hello Kitty” has been taken down from YouTube, but a rep told MTV News the reason behind the deleted video was because it was posted too early (it was scheduled to go live on April 23).
+“Hello Kitty” has been taken down from Youtube, but a rep told MTV News the reason behind the deleted video was because it was posted too early (it was schedule to go live on April 23).